adtoniq/adtoniq-ua-nodejs/examples/express/README.md

 ```

 ## Displaying other ads ##
-Adtoniq will target existing ads to be replced.
+Adtoniq will target existing ads to be replaced.
 If you want to add your own, the following snippet, included in body.html, illustrates how to do this.
-In this case Adtoniq support will generate the ads to be displayed in class="foo".
+In this case Adtoniq support will generate the ads to be displayed in all divs with class="foo".
 ```html
 <p> Here is my ad
 <div class="foo" style="border: 1px solid red;">